SheikhNegarSultana/SheikhNegarSultana/README.md

 ### 🌟 **Thank You!**

 **"New to development, excited to learn and grow.
-I’m exploring and contributing to projects, eager to collaborate and grow in the <br> open-source community.
+I’m exploring and contributing to projects, eager to collaborate and grow in open-source community.
 Feel free to connect or reach out if you'd like to collaborate or provide guidance!"**

 </div>